Non-simple SLE curves are not determined by their range: Proof of Theorem

-The purpose of this subsection is to derive Lemma~\ref{lem:first_moment}, which is a crude lower bound of the probability that the four strands $\gamma_1, \ldots, \gamma_4$ all get close to the origin in a fairly well-separated way.
-We note that our goal here is to prove in a short way a lemma that will be sufficient for our purpose, and that it is not difficult to derive stronger statements.
+The first main purpose of this subsection is to derive Lemma~\ref{lem:first_moment}, which is a crude lower bound of the probability that the four strands $\gamma_1, \ldots, \gamma_4$ all get close to the origin in a fairly well-separated way.
+We note that our goal here is to prove in a short way a result that will be sufficient for our purpose, and that it would not be difficult to derive somewhat stronger statements.